Satisfactory completion of coursework and practicum. General requirements for the Ph.D. include:

 Research Competency Qualifying Examination

 The Research Competency Examination assesses the student's ability to evaluate critically the psychological research literature.
-Successful completion of this examination, along with satisfactory performance in coursework and practicum, qualifies the student for doctoral candidacy and permits the student to begin formal research and internship (beginning of 3rd year in the program).
+Successful completion of this examination, along with satisfactory performance in coursework and practicum, qualifies the student for doctoral candidacy and permits the student to begin formal research and internship (beginning of third year in the program).

 Clinical Competency Examination